erwindon/com.dondorp.homey.byronsx/README.md

 * melodyNr:
 Contains the melody that should be played by the bell.
 You can select the melody from a dropdown list.
 When you select the proper card, the list of melodies should exactly match with what is possible.
 This parameter is not available for bells that have only one melody.
 * melodyId:
 Contains the melody that should be played by the bell.
 You can select the melody by its internal number.
-Not that the internal numbers are not equal to the sequence number suggested by the dropdown lists.
+Note that the internal numbers are not equal to the sequence number suggested by the dropdown lists.

 You may create more complicated scenarios where you let the Homey flow decide whether or not to send a command to the bell.
 First pair be bell so that it has a known internal ID.
 Then remove the batteries from the push button and reinsert them.
 This gives the push button a new random internal ID.
 Unless you are unlucky, the push button now has a different internal ID than the bell.
 You can use this to let your Homey decide whether the bell should indeed ring.